mihirj/string_calculator_tdd/README.md

 # String calculator TDD

 This project converts string input into numbers and performs addition.
-It supports custom delimiters, handles negative numbers.
-The main goal of this project is to demonstrates Test-Driven Development (TDD) principles using Flutter.
+It supports custom delimiters and handles negative numbers.
+The main goal of this project is to demonstrate Test-Driven Development (TDD) principles using Flutter.
 It includes unit tests, golden tests with Alchemist, and integration tests with Patrol.

 ## Flutter version
 ```